niquet/notsolocalhost/index.md

 ---
-title: Welcome to my blog
+title: Not So Localhost
+layout: home
 ---

-# Integration Testing Go Microservices
+# Posts

-This is a test text.
+This is a test paragraph.